 Fleet vehicles will soon be converting to electric at scale, presenting a new and growing area for real assets investment.
 Jonathan Massam, Gareth Lewis and Robert Senger explore the opportunities.

 Electric vehicles (EVs) are gaining traction in the UK – by 2026, they’re expected to account for a fifth of vehicle sales.

 To date, investment activity has been focused on the consumer side and public charging networks.
 Before COVID-19 hit, the big energy companies had been busy - with BP buying Chargemaster, EDF buying Podpoint and Shell buying Dutch firm NewMotion.
 Financial investors have also been active in the market, initially with private equity investors, such as Zouk choosing to invest in Instavolt in 2016.
 And more recently, infrastructure investors have joined the fray, such as Infracapital’s April 2020 acquisition of a stake in Fortum ReCharge.

-There is however, another opportunity for investors.
-The EV fleet market has so far seen few transactions, despite UK businesses spending £8.2bn on EV adoption in the last two years and a further £12bn expected in the next two.
+There is, however, another opportunity for investors.
+The EV fleet market has so far seen few transactions, despite UK businesses already having spent £8.2bn on EV adoption in the two years following the Government’s announcement in 2017 to ban the sale of conventional petrol and diesel cars from 2040, with a further £12bn expected in the following two years.
 In fact, Fleet vehicles accounted for more than half of UK car sales in 2019.
 Sales of other fleet vehicles such as delivery vans, taxis and buses add further to the figure, highlighting the potential growth and scale of the sector as well as the opportunity.